-The Bureau of Reclamation is currently preparing an Emergency Preparedness Plan which outlines actions that will be taken in the event of failure of the Keyhole Dam.
-If the dam would fail their preliminary data indicates a flood arrival time of three hours with a 55 foot water depth at the entrance bridge.
+The Bureau of Reclamation is currently preparing an Emergency Preparedness Plan which outlines actions that will be taken in the event of failure of Keyhole Dam.
+If the dam would fail, their preliminary data indicates a flood arrival time of 3 hours with a 55-foot water depth at the entrance bridge.

-For water quality purposes the Wyoming Department of Environmental Quality has classified the Belle Fourche River as class II.
-This designation indicates the river contains or has the potential to provide habitat for fish game species.
+For water quality purposes, the Wyoming Department of Environmental Quality has classified the Belle Fourche River as Class II.
+This designation indicates the river contains, or has the potential to provide, habitat for game fish species.
 Water quality of the Belle Fourche should be maintained within parameters that will support game fish.